ryanalhakim27/Yahoo-Fincancial-Statement-Scraper/docs/how to use.md

 </pre>
 You will get income statement dataframe in attribute income_statement, balance sheet dataframe in balance_sheet, and cash flow dataframe in cash_flow

-### 3. Get Dataframe of Key Features Combination in each Statements
+### 3. Get KeyFeat Dataframe

-After you get financial statement dataframe, you can generated Dataframe of Key Features Combination in each Statements using method `important_dataframe()`.
+After you get OneState Dataframe, you can generated KeyFeat Dataframe in  using method `important_dataframe()`.
 <h4>For example:</h4>
 <pre>
     <code>goto=YFinanceScrapper('GOTO.JK)